[Moderate revision–posted 11/9/21 (replaces 4/19/16 edition)]

 (i) Certified approval by the department director, chairperson, or individual of equivalent responsibility level.

-(2) The Managing Director of Building Maintenance and Construction will process the CR in the same manner as a self-help project (see OP 61.35).
+(2) The Senior Managing Director of Building Maintenance & Construction will process the CR in the same manner as a self-help project (see OP 61.35, Requesting Approval for Building Self-help Projects).

-(3) The Managing Director of Building Maintenance and Construction and the Building Maintenance and Construction Work Control Center personnel will review the CR to verify that it does not interfere with any known projects or utilities.
-If it does not, the Managing Director of Building Maintenance and Construction will forward it to the affected superintendent(s) for technical review.
+(3) The Senior Managing Director of Building Maintenance & Construction and the Building Maintenance & Construction Work Control Center personnel will review the CR to verify that it does not interfere with any known projects or utilities.
+If it does not, the Senior Managing Director of Building Maintenance & Construction will forward it to the affected superintendent(s) for technical review.

-(6) The installing department will notify the Managing Director of Building Maintenance and Construction of the estimated start date and the estimated completion date of the installation.
+(6) The installing department will notify the Senior Managing Director of Building Maintenance & Construction of the estimated start date and the estimated completion date of the installation.

 (7) The affected superintendent(s) may make periodic inspections while the cables are being installed, and will inspect the installation after it has been completed.
-Any deficiencies or improper installation will be reported to the Managing Director of Building Maintenance and Construction and to the installing department for correction.
+Any deficiencies or improper installation will be reported to the Senior Managing Director of Building Maintenance & Construction and to the installing department for correction.

-(8) After all deficiencies have been corrected, the affected superintendent(s) will make a final inspection of the installation and recommend approval to the Managing Director of Building Maintenance and Construction, as appropriate.
+(8) After all deficiencies have been corrected, the affected superintendent(s) will make a final inspection of the installation and recommend approval to the Senior Managing Director of Building Maintenance & Construction, as appropriate.

-(9) The Managing Director of Building Maintenance and Construction will notify the installing department of the approval and request a final drawing of the installation be submitted to Managing Director of Building Maintenance and Construction for inclusion in campus building plans.
+(9) The Senior Managing Director of Building Maintenance & Construction will notify the installing department of the approval and request a final drawing of the installation be submitted to the Senior Managing Director of Building Maintenance & Construction for inclusion in campus building plans.
 This drawing must include:

 (a) Final location of cables and all firewall penetrations;